Is the Observable Universe Consistent with the Cosmological Principle?: Late Universe FLRW anomalies

 As mentioned in section~\ref{sec:prologue}, \cite{bib:Migkas2021} uses ten different scaling relations of multi-band observations from up to 570 clusters to constrain anisotropies in cosmological parameters.
 From an analysis of the tSZe, they find that the variations in $H_0$ can be interpreted as a $\sim~800$-$900$~{km/s} bulk flow in a similar direction as the motion of our LG out to 500~Mpc at $4 \, \sigma$ significance level (see also Fig.~\ref{fig:BF-plots}).
-Thus, the controversy over an excess bulk flow amplitude measured for X-ray selected clusters at intermediate redshifts has not abated.
+Thus, the controversy over an excess bulk flow amplitude measured for X-ray selected clusters at intermediate redshifts has been revived anew independently of the dark-flow collaboration.

 In a similar manner as the scaling relations for X-ray clusters, flux observations of standardized SNe Ia across the sky and in different redshift bins can be used to measure bulk flows.
 Yet, the data sample has not been sufficient so far to obtain significant statements, see for instance \cite{bib:Colin2011, bib:Dai2011, bib:Turnbull2012, bib:Wiltshire2012, bib:Appleby2015}.
 The most recent analysis, performed with the Pantheon+ data set detailed in \cite{bib:Brout2022}, concludes that the residual signals in the Hubble diagram in $0.01 < z < 0.03$ after correcting for known local bulk flows and the CMB dipole could be caused by the coupled motion of the Milky Way and other nearby galaxies that has not been modeled correctly yet.